gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 follow a normal distribution.
 If we ***bin*** or cut the quantitative response variable into a set of ordered categories and apply a Chi-square test, we can proceed without concern about the lack of normality in the residuals of the ANOVA model.
+\index{residuals}
+\index{Chi-Square Test}
 To create these bins, a simple idea would be to use the quartiles to generate the response variable categories, binning the quantitative responses into groups for the lowest 25%, second 25%, third 25%, and highest 25% by splitting the data at $Q_1$, the Median, and $Q_3$.
 In R, the